 2mm

 \textit{Sagredo:} I have been impatiently awaiting your arrival, as I need guidance to identify the major opportunities in quantum-complexity research.
-Also, it would be helpful if Sofia could summarize the main achievements obtained so far.
+Also, it would be helpful if Sofia could summarize the main achievements so far.

 \textit{Sofia:} I am happy to overview the main findings.
-The review explored multiple notions of complexity in quantum contexts: exact and approximate circuit complexities, Nielsen's geometric approach, notions based on operator and state spreading, and definitions inspired by tensor networks.
-These notions have deepened our understanding of quantum systems' evolution, including thermalization and the chaos-integrability boundary.
-Within the AdS/CFT correspondence, complexity is related to gravitational observables, which can elucidate the region behind a black hole's horizon.
+The review explored several notions of quantum complexity: exact and approximate circuit complexities, Nielsen's geometric approach, notions based on operator and state spreading, and definitions inspired by tensor networks.
+These notions have deepened our understanding of the evolution of quantum systems, including thermalization and differences between chaos and integrability.
+Within the AdS/CFT correspondence, complexity appears to be related to certain gravitational observables, which can perhaps elucidate the physics of the region behind black hole horizons.

 \textit{Complexio:} The gravitational quantities seem related to complexity only qualitatively.
 Is it worth spending so much research effort on hand waving?